The Role of Level-Set Geometry on the Performance of PDHG for Conic Linear Optimization: Complexity of restarted-PDHG for Conic LP

 In the case of linear programming instances, if there are multiple optimal solutions then $\lim_{\delta \searrow 0}\frac{D_\delta}{r_\delta} = \infty$, and Corollary \ref{cor: linear convergence complexity clp} does not itself yield a linear convergence bound.
 (However, linear convergence is guaranteed through previous analyses; see \cite{applegate2023faster,xiong2023computational}.)
 Moreover, we will show a different linear convergence result for linear programming instances using the geometry of sublevel sets in Section \ref{sec:complexity_lp}.

 Note that all terms of the complexity bound \eqref{eq overall complexity} are linear in $\kappa$.
 This suggests a strategy where we use a preconditioner $D$ on the linear constraints, replacing $Ax=b$ by $DAx = Db$, so that $\sigma^+_{\max}(DA)/\sigma^+_{\min}(DA)$ becomes smaller.
 Except for $\kappa$, such a preconditioner does not impact any of the quantities in the complexity bound \eqref{eq overall complexity}.
 For example, using $D = (AA^\top)^{-1/2}$ yields $\kappa=1$ without changing any other terms in \eqref{eq overall complexity}.
+Furthermore, getting the optimal diagonal preconditioner $D$ is essentially solving a semidefinite program \cite{qu2024optimal}, and a scalable approximation method is available in \cite{gao2023scalable}.

 Finally, we remark that the step-sizes used in \eqref{eq:stepsize_in_theorem} are relatively easy to compute to reasonable accuracy so long as it is inexpensive to estimate the largest and smallest singular values of $A$.
 Furthermore, so long as the step-sizes satisfy \eqref{eq:general_stepsize}, using step-sizes that only approximately adhere to \eqref{eq:stepsize_in_theorem} only moderately changes the computational bounds in Theorem \ref{thm overall complexity clp}.